 Students' progress in the course is assessed through systematic, consistent assessment procedures.
 The faith and personal attitudes of students are not part of this assessment.
 The assessment is concerned with knowledge and skills - comparable with the assessment of the students in other subject areas.

-Term 1: Prayer Term 3: Community Term 2: Renew Term 4: Scripture
+Year 9 Term 1: Renew Term 2: Prayer

+Term 3: Community Term 4: Light in the darkness
-Term 1: Transformation

-Term 2: Hope and healing
+Year 10 Term 1: Hope and Healing Term 2: Transformation

-Term 4: Justice/Eucharist